 It is a hard truth - the sudden loss of a parent or spouse can create a tremendous amount of financial strain and turmoil for those left behind.
 This is especially true if the deceased was the primary income earner for a household.
 In a moment, a family may be left wondering how they will be able to pay the mortgage, the credit card bill, the car, and other expenses.
 Fortunately, the financial damages suffered by a family can be pursued through a wrongful death claim.

 According to California Code of Civil Procedure 377.60, a wrongful death has occurred when someone loses their life as the proximate result of the negligence or misconduct of another individual, product, or corporate entity.
-The objective of a wrongful death claim is intended to compensate a family for the loss of a loved one as well as provide financial relief and peace of mind to family members grieving the loss of a family member.Recoverable Damages That Can Be Sought in a Wrongful Death Claim
+The objective of a wrongful death claim is intended to compensate a family for the loss of a loved one as well as provide financial relief and peace of mind to family members grieving the loss of a family member.Recoverable Damages in a Wrongful Death Claim

-- Medical Bills: If your deceased loved one was treated by an emergency room team or other medical professionals, you can be reimbursed for those costs.
+- Medical Bills: If your deceased loved one was treated by an emergency room team or other medical professionals, you could be reimbursed for those costs.

 - Funeral Expenses: You can seek reimbursement for the cost of the funeral, including burial expenses.